-We strive to have Sarah, Dave, Mary, or Scott work on your file within 3 weeks of receipt.
+We strive to have Sarah, Mary, Daniel, or Scott work on your file within three weeks of receipt.
 Files received in late January and very early February will get quicker treatment since there's less backlog.
-Historically, by mid-February we're usually at 3 weeks or more lead time.
+Historically, by mid-February we're usually at three weeks or more lead time.
 The actual result depends on the number and complexity of the tax returns received ahead of yours.

 It begins with receiving your tax information.
 New clients will meet with Sarah or Scott.
 Returning clients can meet with Scott or Sarah or can mail/drop off their materials.
 If your situation is complicated or has changed significantly since the prior tax year, a meeting is strongly recommended.
 One of our staff preparers may sit in on the meeting if agreeable to you.
 You will not be charged for both people's time.

 A staff preparer will make an initial data entry run through your tax materials and will organize the file.
 If there are missing or unclear items, you will be contacted and asked to fill in the gaps.

-Once deemed ready, Sarah K, Dave, Mary, or Scott will review the staff work on your taxes.
+Once deemed ready, Sarah K, Mary, Daniel, or Scott will review the staff work on your taxes.
 If the file is complete and there are no needs for information, we'll get it printed and right out to you.
 Often there will be some additional info needed or decisions to make about some tax matter.
 You'll receive our inquiry on this, and we'll wrap it when we're complete.
 Unless you tell us differently or we're pushing up against a filing deadline, our work product will be mailed to you along with an invoice.
 Payment is due upon receipt.

 We'll want a copy of the prior year's tax return and your (and, if applicable, your spouse's) driver's license or identification card.
 We'll also want your W-2s, 1099s, 1098s, K-1s -- all the things you've received that say "Important Tax Information."
 Additionally, you'll have to provide information on revenues and expenses from your small business and/or rental property activity if those apply to you.
 Filling out our tax organizer is most helpful.
 In fact, we now insist upon it.